WestDRI/wgpages/content/chapel202203/chapel-01-base.md

 make baseSolver
 ```

 Add `--fast` flag to the makefile to optimize your code.
+And you can type `make clean` to delete all executables in the
+current directory.